White stork: Breeding and lifespan

 Several bird species often nest within the large nests of the white stork.
 Regular occupants are house sparrows, tree sparrows, and common starlings; less common residents include Eurasian kestrels, little owls, European rollers, white wagtails, black redstarts, Eurasian jackdaws, and Spanish sparrows.
 Active nests may attract insectivorous birds such as swallows, martins, and swifts, where they prey on insects flying around.
 Paired birds greet by engaging in up-down and head-shaking crouch displays, and clattering the beak while throwing back the head.
 Pairs copulate frequently throughout the month before eggs are laid.
 High-frequency pair copulation is usually associated with sperm competition and high frequency of extra-pair copulation.
 It has been considered that extra-pair copulation rates were low but a 2016 DNA sample study suggests that extra-pair copulation occasionally occurs in white storks.
 Despite the relatively high extra-pair paternity occurrence compared to other long-lived monogamous birds, white storks form strong pair bonds and high nest fidelity maintained across years.

 A white stork pair raises a single brood a year.
 The female typically lays four eggs, though clutches of one to seven have been recorded.
 The eggs are white, but often look dirty or yellowish due to a glutinous covering.
 They typically measure 73 × 52 mm, and weigh 96–129 g, of which about 11 g is shell.
 Incubation begins as soon as the first egg is laid, so the brood hatches asynchronously, beginning 33 to 34 days later.
 The first hatchling typically has a competitive edge over the others.
 While stronger chicks are not aggressive towards weaker siblings, as is the case in some species, weak or small chicks are sometimes killed by their parents.
-This behavior occurs in times of food shortage to reduce brood size and hence increase the chance of survival of the remaining nestlings.
+This behaviour occurs in times of food shortage to reduce brood size and hence increase the chance of survival of the remaining nestlings.
 White stork nestlings do not attack each other, and their parents' feeding method (disgorging large amounts of food at once) means that stronger siblings cannot directly outcompete weaker ones for food; hence, parental infanticide is an efficient way to reduce brood size.
-Despite this, the behavior has not been commonly observed.
+Despite this, the behaviour has not been commonly observed.